piotrrus/angular-forms/README.md

 ## Forms
 - Move your forms to separate class.
-- Forms are extended from BaseForm, that covers some common code for forms.
+- Form classes are extended from BaseForm, that covers some common code for forms.
 - Subscribe status of the form component or field and emit this information if it necessary up.
 - When we use getters in forms class - path to formControl is shorter: paymentForm.name.hasError('error name')